cypnk/Bare/README.md

 websrv="(max 500, source-track rule, max-src-states 50, max-src-conn-rate 500/5, \
 	max-src-conn 50, overload <flooders> flush global)"

+# If you're also receiving email on the same server, uncomment the following
+#mailsrv="(max 500, source-track rule, max-src-states 5, max-src-conn-rate 5/10, \
+#	max-src-conn 3, overload <flooders> flush global)"

 # Note the slash at the end of the first line indicates the directive wraps
 # DO NOT add a space after that slash